 Grading components can be enabled on Teamie at site level or classroom level by your site administrator.
 If enabled at site level, the grading components will remain same for all the classrooms.
 On the other hand, if it is enabled at classroom level, then instructors can create grading component based on their requirement, group assessments by grading components and grade all types of assessments (Assignment, Online Quiz and Offline Test).
 In this article we will be talking about the case in which grading components are enabled at the classroom level.

 This article will guide you on:

-2. On the Create Grading Components page, click +Add Component to add a grading component.
+2. Click Manage link to add / update the grading components.
 Enter the Title of the component and its Weightage (in percentage) as per your requirement.
 You can also give a description for the component in case it is required for internal usage.

-3. Repeat step 2 to create more grading components with weightages.
+6. Repeat step 3, 4 and 5 to create more grading components.

 Note: The sum of the weightages of all the grading components cannot be greater than 100%.